An Introduction to German Sausages

 What Are They Made From?

-Generally, speaking-and we have to be general here since there are over 1200 types of German wursts-wursts made from pork, fat, and spices.
+Generally, and we have to be general here since there are over 1200 types of German wursts-wursts made from pork, fat, and spices.
 The grind can be fine, coarse, or fine with larger chunks of meat added in for texture.
 Some wursts contain beef or veal; some contain dairy products.

 No matter what they are made from, wursts were developed as a way to minimize waste after butchering.
 Like so many famous national dishes, in wursts, German cooks found a way to take scraps and offal and put them together in an appetizing package.
 As well, many of the raw/cured sausages enabled meats to be kept for longer periods of time, so, like pickling, canning, and salting, sausage making is also a form of food preservation.